-With the text front-end (used mostly with speech), one mostly selects answers either by typing their number followed by pressing Enter, or by selecting an answer with arrow keys, and pressing Enter to validate the choice.
+With the text front-end (used mostly with speech), one mostly selects answers by typing their number followed by pressing Enter.
 One can also not type anything and just press Enter to simply accept the default value.
 Typing < and pressing Enter brings back again to previous questions.
 When a selection of choices has to be made (e.g. during task selection), one can type ! to express an empty selection.